 TSN Price Forecast Based on DCF Valuation

-We started the process of determining a valid price forecast for Tyson Foods Inc with a discounted cash flow analysis -- the results of which can be found in the table below.
-To summarize, we found that Tyson Foods Inc ranked in the 64th percentile in terms of potential gain offered.
-More precisely, our analysis suggests the stock is undervalued by approximately 123% on a DCF basis.
-In terms of the factors that were most noteworthy in this DCF analysis for TSN, they are:
+The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for Tyson Foods Inc. To summarize, we found that Tyson Foods Inc ranked in the 60th percentile in terms of potential gain offered.
+More precisely, our analysis suggests the stock is undervalued by approximately 27.83% on a DCF basis.
+The most interesting components of our discounted cash flow analysis for Tyson Foods Inc ended up being: